Iván de la Peña

-Iván de la Peña López (/es/; born 6 May 1976) is a Spanish former professional footballer who played as a midfielder.
-During his career, he earned the nicknames Pequeño Buda ('Little Buddha') and Lo Pelat ('The Shaven One') due to his shaven head and slight frame.
+Iván de la Peña López (/es/; born 6 May 1976) is a Spanish former professional footballer who played as a central midfielder.

-Having started as a youth prodigy at Barcelona, he incidentally closed out his extensive career at neighbouring Espanyol, amassing La Liga totals of 269 games and 19 goals over the course of 12 seasons.
+Having started out at Barcelona, he closed out his 18-year senior career, where he earned the nicknames El Pequeño Buda ('Little Buddha') and Lo Pelat ('The Shaven One') due to his shaven head and small stature, at neighbouring Espanyol, amassing La Liga totals of 269 games and 19 goals.
+He won the 2005–06 Copa del Rey with the latter club, and several others with the former.

-De la Peña was known for his technical skills and accurate passing ability, although his career was affected by several injuries.

-Playing career
+De la Peña earned caps for Spain in 2005.

-Club
+Club career

-Born in Santander, Cantabria, de la Peña was recruited by Barcelona as a youth player in 1991 and made his debut for the B-team two years later.
-He went on to play 37 games for them, and first-team manager Johan Cruyff gave him his official main squad debut on 3 September 1995 as he came on as a substitute – and scored – in a 2–0 away win against Real Valladolid; at 19, he was initially regarded as the natural successor to Pep Guardiola.
-However, he gradually fell out of favour with Cruyff and found himself dropped, although he achieved a career-best seven league goals in that rookie season.
+Born in Santander, Cantabria, de la Peña was recruited to FC Barcelona's academy in 1991 and made his senior debut for the reserves two years later.
+He went on to play 37 games for them, and first-team manager Johan Cruyff handed him his official debut for the main squad on 3 September 1995 as he came on as a substitute – and scored – in a 2–0 away win against Real Valladolid; at 19, he was initially regarded as the natural successor to Pep Guardiola.
+However, he gradually fell out of favour and found himself dropped, although he netted a career-best seven league goals in that rookie season.

 With the arrival of Bobby Robson in 1996, de la Peña was given a second chance to establish himself in the team.
-He subsequently developed a partnership with Ronaldo and was a prominent member of the team that won the Copa del Rey/UEFA Cup Winners' Cup/UEFA Supercup treble in 1997.
-He was also voted the best young player by El País in both 1996 and 1997.
+He subsequently developed a partnership with Ronaldo and was a prominent member of the squad that won the Copa del Rey/UEFA Cup Winners' Cup/UEFA Supercup treble in 1997.
+He was also voted best young player by newspaper El País twice during this timeframe.

-De la Peña fell out of favour at Barça once again after the arrival of another Dutch coach, Louis van Gaal, and he was consequently transferred to Lazio, along with Fernando Couto.
-However, he failed to establish himself in Serie A and was loaned to Marseille during the 1999–00 season.
-This move was not successful either and he returned to Barcelona, on loan, for 2000–01; after only appearing nine times (one start, against Racing Santander) throughout the season, under Lorenzo Serra Ferrer, he returned to Italy, being released in the following summer.
+De la Peña was deemed surplus to requirements at Barça once again after another Dutch coach was appointed, Louis van Gaal, and he was consequently transferred to SS Lazio along with Fernando Couto.
+However, he failed to establish himself in Serie A and was loaned to Olympique de Marseille.
+This move was not successful either, and he returned to Barcelona on loan for 2000–01; after only appearing nine times throughout the season under Lorenzo Serra Ferrer (one start, against Racing de Santander), he returned to Italy, being released the following summer.